kubernetes/community/sig-governance.md

 * Propose the new SIG publicly, including a brief mission statement, by emailing kubernetes-dev@googlegroups.com and kubernetes-users@googlegroups.com, then wait a couple of days for feedback
 * Ask a repo maintainer to create a github label, if one doesn't already exist: sig/foo
-* Request a new [kubernetes.slack.com](http://kubernetes.slack.com) channel (#sig-foo) from **@paris** or **@jorge**.
+* Request a new [kubernetes.slack.com](http://kubernetes.slack.com) channel (#sig-foo) from [@parispittman](https://github.com/parispittman) or [@castrojo](https://github.com/castrojo).
 New users can join at [slack.kubernetes.io](http://slack.kubernetes.io).
 * Slack activity is archived at [kubernetes.slackarchive.io](http://kubernetes.slackarchive.io).
 To start archiving a new channel invite the slackarchive bot to the channel via `/invite @slackarchive`
 * Organize video meetings as needed.
 No need to wait for the [Weekly Community Video Conference](community/README.md) to discuss.
 Please report summary of SIG activities there.
- * Request a Zoom account from from **@paris** or **@jorge**.
+ * Request a Zoom account from from [@parispittman](https://github.com/parispittman) or [@castrojo](https://github.com/castrojo).
 You must set up a google group (see below) for the SIG leads so that all the SIG leads have the ability to reset the password if necessary.
  * Read [how to use YouTube](https://github.com/kubernetes/community/blob/master/community/K8sYoutubeCollaboration.md) for publishing your videos to the Kubernetes channel.
  * Calendars
-   - Add the meeting to the community meeting calendar by inviting cgnt364vd8s86hr2phapfjc6uk@group.calendar.google.com.
-   - If you want a team calendar ensure that it is managed with the SIG team lead list you will create (see below).
-Leads and jobs can change over time and it is important that no SIG resources are tied to a single user's account.
+   1. Create a calendar on your own account.
+Make it public.
+   2. Share it with all SIG leads with full ownership of the calendar - they can edit, rename, or even delete it.
+   3. Share it with `sc1@kubernetes.io`, `sc2@kubernetes.io`,
+`sc3@kubernetes.io`, with full ownership.
+This is just in case SIG leads ever disappear.
+   4. Share it with the SIG mailing list, lowest priviledges.
+   5. Share it with `cgnt364vd8s86hr2phapfjc6uk@group.calendar.google.com`
+to publish on the universal calendar.
 * Use existing proposal and PR process (to be documented)
 * Announce new SIG on kubernetes-dev@googlegroups.com
 * Submit a PR to add a row for the SIG to the table in the kubernetes/community README.md file, to create a kubernetes/community directory, and to add any SIG-related docs, schedules, roadmaps, etc. to your new kubernetes/community/SIG-foo directory.